 The Lead writer of “West of the City” Adrian Rodriguez, who also went to high school with us, was supposed to act on it, and about a week before it goes up, he gets cold feet.
 He now hears that it’s going to be an auditorium full of a couple of thousand local teenagers, and it terrifies him.

-He’s like, “I looked up and I looked over, and there’s Jimmy looking at the chalkboard, putting his glasses on and then quick taking them off so no one sees he has glasses.
-So all right, well that sounds like me.
+He’s like, “I looked up, and I looked over, and Jimmy is looking at the chalkboard, putting his glasses on and then quickly taking them off, so no one sees he has glasses.
+So all right, well, that sounds like me.

-I walked out and like the second or third line that I had in the play was, “You bitch.”
+I walked out, and like the second or third line that I had in the play was, “You bitch.”
 And that’s all I remember saying, and the place went wild.
-Well, you know, of course, teenagers they hear someone curse, they think it’s the greatest thing in the world.
+Well, you know, of course, teenagers hear someone curse, they think it’s the greatest thing in the world.

 So off to college, and then started studying, and working, and exploring that whole realm.
-But it was just simply that one lucky turn of events that really changed the course of my life.
-Because up until then, the whole thought process was the military.
+But it was just simply that one lucky turn of events that changed the course of my life.
+Because up until then, the entire thought process was the military.

 But I discovered acting, and from that moment on, there was no turning back.
-No turning back whatsoever, and I’m grateful for it, because it’s been a wonderful, interesting, and exciting life.
-We were talking earlier about living a life worth living.
-Leading a life, rather, worth living.
+No turning back whatsoever, and I’m grateful for it because it’s been a wonderful, interesting, and exciting life.
+We were talking earlier about living a life worth living and leading a life, instead, worth living.

-For me, this is a very big part of it, because not only the whole joy of the craft and the journey of that, but also a lot of movies I shoot are all over the country.
+For me, this is a massive part of it, because not only the complete joy of the craft and the journey of that but also a lot of movies I shoot are all over the country.
 So I’m literally … my daily conversation is with the diner waitress, the local sheriff, the crossing guard.
 It’s all the guys and gals in the community.

-As a result, you get this “boots on the ground” perspective of different communities through America, and it’s great to touch base with everyone, because you see how varied we are in opinions, political beliefs, thought process, and systems.
+As a result, you get this “boots on the ground” perspective of different communities through America, and it’s great to touch base with everyone because you see how varied we are in opinions, political beliefs thought processes, and systems.

 But there’s always that same common denominator of humanity and patriotism, and just wanting to do good for the community, and touching your fellow man, and all of that.
-That gives me faith in these very trying times of political turmoil, let’s just phrase it that way.
+That gives me faith in these very trying times of political turmoil; let’s phrase it that way.

 Oh, that’s awesome.
-Prior to getting in the industry, probably like myself, you had some preconceived notions about what things were like.
-Once you got involved, what is one of the things you learned, looking back, that really surprised you about the industry?
+Before getting into the industry, probably like myself, you had some preconceived notions about what things were like.
+Once you got involved, what is one of the things you learned, looking back, that surprised you about the industry?

-When I was in college, I used to work on the local television shows during the summer.
-I’d go in, be a non-union background actor, just to learn.
-I remember Mr. Orbach saying, “Listen kid, all you need to know is … Know your lines, show up on time, be polite.
+When I was in college, I used to work on local television shows during the summer.
+I’d go in, be a non-union background actor, to learn.
+I remember Mr. Orbach saying, “Listen, kid, all you need to know is … Know your lines, show up on time, be polite.
 Everything else is everything else.”

 Yet, the older I get, the more brilliant that advice is.
-It’s poignant and it’s true and it is …
+It’s poignant, and it’s real, and it is …

 They always say, “Simplicity is the height of elegance,” right?
 It is.
 Just be simple.
 Don’t try and be anything that you’re not.
 Just show up, be pleasant to be around.
 Of course, do your homework.
 Show up on time, respect other people’s time.
 And it comes back at you.

-The old adage in the industry is, “To be 15 minutes early is to be on time.”
+The adage in the industry is, “To be 15 minutes early is to be on time.”
 Because you want to give your guys as much of a chance to get their jobs done, as much as they’re busting their hump to make sure your job’s a little easier.
-That reciprocity between departments helps the show flow so much more smoothly, and makes the work day that much more pleasant.
+That interchange between departments helps the show flow so much more smoothly and makes the workday that much more pleasant.

-So hats off to Mr. Orbach for taking the time to talk to some little 19 year old kid that didn’t know anything, and give him that advice that I’ve taken with me my entire life.
+So hats off to Mr. Orbach for taking the time to talk to some little 19-year-old kid that didn’t know anything, and give him that advice that I’ve received with me my entire life.

 Without a doubt.

-I didn’t really learn that until maybe 30, 32 or so.
+I didn’t learn that until maybe 30, 32 or so.
 So my entire 20s, I was all over the place.
-Like maybe all 20 year olds, 20-somethings, are that way.
+Like perhaps all 20-year-olds, 20-somethings, are that way.
 I don’t know.
 But I was all over the place.
 I wanted it all.
 I couldn’t sit still

-I hit my 30s, and then all of a sudden, I feel like I finally became a man, and understanding the things that really means being an adult and courtesy and respect and empathy and acknowledgment.
-All of those things kind of coincided with the light bulb going off of, “Holy shit.
-Really, the relationships are what matter.”
+I hit my 30s, and then all of a sudden, I feel like I finally became a man, and understanding the things that mean being an adult and courtesy and respect and empathy and acknowledgment.
+All of those things coincided with the light bulb going off of, “Holy shit.
+The relationships are what matter.”

 He’s like, “Hey, I got a new show.
 I think you’d love it.
-Here’s the specs on it.
+Here are the specs on it.
 Tell me if you want to come in.”
 I read it, and I’m like, “Holy shit, Joel, this is brilliant.
-Yes, I definitely want to come in.”
+Yes, I want to come in.”

-But had I not built my relationship with him while we were shooting that Feature Film together, not looking to get anything out of him, just two guys drinking coffee at Kraft service, talking shit, whether it’s about the Mets or current affairs, or whatever the hell the morning’s conversation was.
-Or job related.
+But had I not built my relationship with him.
+At the same time, we were shooting that Feature Film together, not looking to get anything out of him, just two guys drinking coffee at Kraft service, talking shit, whether it’s about the Mets or current affairs, or whatever the hell the morning’s conversation was.
+Or job-related.
 You build that relationship, and now here you are, five, six years later, and now we’re doing a television show together.
 Hopefully, we get picked up.

-That’s great advice.
+That’s excellent advice.
 How have you been able to use social media?
 Does that fit in with your building of relationships?

 Well,… Yes and no. I think what social media does is allows us to support our colleagues and friends with much greater ease.
-There’s so many of the guys, guys and gals of course, that I’ve worked with through the years, that have now gone on to do their own things, to make that their own movies that are really successful, and all that fun stuff.
+There’s so many of the guys, guys, and gals, of course, that I’ve worked with through the years, that has now gone on to do their things, to make that their successful movies, and all that fun stuff.

 Now they’re doing their press junkets traveling the country.
-Normally, I would never know about that, unless I ran into them at a cocktail party, or at a film festival, or something like that.
+Usually, I would never know about that, unless I ran into them at a cocktail party, or a film festival, or something like that.

 “I’ll know someone for five years before ever asking them for anything.”
 I’ll have fostered and built that relationship for years, so when I do ask for a favor, I want to say 99.9% of the time, people are like, “Yeah.
 You can count on me.
 I’m in.
 No problem.”
 Because I put the time in.

-One of the things that irks me terribly is people that meet you, and then 35 seconds later, they’re asking you for favors.
+One of the things that irk me is people that meet you, and then 35 seconds later, they’re asking you for favors.
 It’s like, “Hey, man.
 I don’t know you.

 I haven’t had a chance … there’s no litmus test yet.
 Build it, and after I get to know you, then I’ll trust you with my contacts and colleagues.
 But not after meeting you for 35 seconds.
 You could be a serial killer for all I know.”
 Right?

-No one really cares.
-It’s the tree falls into a forest and no one hears it, etcetera, etcetera.
+No one cares.
+It’s the tree falls into a forest, and no one hears it, etcetera, etcetera.
 That’s one thing that I’m like, “Hey, stop with this.”
-I don’t do Facebook, because Facebook feels like it has become a bully’s playground, where it’s two sides screaming about politics.
+I don’t do Facebook because Facebook feels like it has become a bully’s playground, where it’s two sides screaming about politics.

 I mean, I know the company’s owned by Facebook, and hey, maybe that’s the positive outlet, and that’s great.
 I think in today’s day and age, you want to stay as much from negative energy as possible, to keep your mind and your spirit focused on what matters.

-Yeah, I’ve been blessed to do a few of these interviews, and everyone’s actually kind of telling me the same thing about Facebook.
+Yeah, I’ve been blessed to do a few of these interviews, and everyone’s telling me the same thing about Facebook.
 It seems like maybe the tide’s turning against it.
-People are getting turned off, by the politics of it.
-Maybe even too people are getting over-politicked to death.
+People are getting turned off by the politics of it.
+Perhaps even too people are getting over-politicked to death.